 The easiest method, and the method of choice for cloning PCR products, is T-vector cloning.
 This method takes advantage of the “A” overhangs on the PCR product.
 T vectors are linearized plasmids that have been treated to add 3′ T overhangs to match the A overhangs of the amplicon.
 The PCR fragment is directly ligated to the T-tailed plasmid vector with no need for further enzymatic treatment other than the action of T4 DNA ligase.
 If desired, the insert can then be easily transferred from the T vector to other plasmids using the restriction sites present in the T vector.

 Proofreading polymerases like Pfu and Tli do not add “A” overhangs, and PCR products generated with these polymerases are blunt-ended.
 Here is a simple method for adding an A-tail to DNA fragments generated by these polymerases to enable T-vector cloning.

 A-Tailing Reaction for Blunt-Ended Products

-An A residue can is added by incubating the PCR fragment with dATP and a nonproofreading DNA polymerase, which will add a single 3′ A residue.
+An A residue can be added by incubating the PCR fragment with dATP and a nonproofreading DNA polymerase, which will add a single 3′ A residue.
 Blunt ended restriction digest fragments can also be A-tailed using this method.
 The method below uses GoTaq Flexi DNA Polymerase (comes with a Mg-free reaction buffer), but any Taq DNA polymerase can be used.

 Set up the following reaction in a thin-walled PCR tube: